Scott Israel: Fort Lauderdale airport shooting

-In the January 2017 Fort Lauderdale airport shooting, a shooter flew to Florida from Alaska and using a legally purchased Walther PPS 9mm semi-automatic pistol, legally checked in his luggage, without warning opened fire in the airport.
+In the January 2017 Fort Lauderdale airport shooting, a mentally ill shooter flew to Florida from Alaska and using a legally purchased Walther PPS 9mm semi-automatic pistol, legally checked in his luggage, without warning opened fire in the airport.
 He killed five people and injured six others.

-A nearby BSO deputy immediately responded by running to the sound of gunfire, and apprehended the suspect within 85 seconds.
+A Broward County Sheriff's Office deputy in the terminal immediately responded by running to the sound of gunfire, apprehending the suspect within 85 seconds after it began.
 The following year, he was named Deputy of the Year by the Florida Sheriffs Association.
-The deputy had been trained to react immediately to an active shooter, and said: "I was basically going - reacting ... - what I was trained to do.
+The deputy had been trained to react immediately to an active shooter, and said: "I was basically going, reacting, what I was trained to do.
 So I went towards the shooting."
-The other responding BSO officers also reacted in a manner that the reviewing Special Master later said was "textbook."
+The other responding BSO officers also reacted in a manner that the Special Master who was appointed to review the law enforcement response, former Florida Senate President J. Dudley Goodlette, later said was "textbook."
 The Special Master found that the shooting "was not preventable by Sheriff Israel or anyone else".

 The BSO's after-action report did not find any negligence on the part of Israel.
 It did, however, criticize the agency for failing to take control due to leadership issues from the incident commander (a colonel) on the scene, and problems with Broward County's failing radio communications system which was controlled by the county rather than the sheriff's office, which was one of its many users.

 The Senate's Special Master J. Dudley Goodlette, who examined all the evidence of the incident in a two-day evidentiary hearing, said no evidence supported the notion that the shooting and later chaos could have been avoided with better BSO training and preparation.

 After the shooting, Israel called for a ban on assault rifles to be reinstated, and said that he didn't believe that people with mental illness should have access to firearms.
 He said: "All I'm going to do is speak my mind.
 If I'm on an island, I'm on an island.
 I'm not going to worry about who is with me or who is not."